Formulir Kontak

 • A code of loyalty: the sultan was their “father,” the corps their “family.”

-They lived in barracks, ate from communal kitchens (the famous “spoon brothers” tradition—each unit had a giant cauldron as its symbol), and were paid regular salaries plus booty.
+They lived in barracks, ate from communal kitchens (the famous “spoon brothers” tradition, each unit had a giant cauldron as its symbol), and were paid regular salaries plus booty.
 They wore distinctive white felt caps (börk) with a wooden spoon tucked in the front.
-They were armed with the latest gunpowder weapons—arquebuses, matchlocks, then muskets—and became the first standing infantry corps in Europe to rely primarily on firearms.
+They were armed with the latest gunpowder weapons, arquebuses, matchlocks, and muskets, and became the first standing infantry corps in Europe to rely primarily on firearms.

 By the late 16th century, the corps began to change.
 Marriage was allowed (1566 onward).
 They began enrolling their own sons, turning the corps hereditary instead of merit-based.
 Devşirme levies became irregular and eventually stopped altogether by the mid-17th century.
-The Janissaries became a closed caste—armed, privileged, tax-exempt, and increasingly uncontrollable.
+By the 17th century, the Janissaries had transformed from a merit-based elite into a hereditary caste, weakening the military strength of the Ottoman Empire.

 They deposed sultans (Osman II in 1622, Mustafa IV in 1808), extorted money from the treasury, ran protection rackets in Istanbul, and blocked military reforms.
 Attempts to modernise the army (Nizam-ı Cedid under Selim III) were crushed by Janissary revolts.
 By the early 19th century, they were more a political mafia than an effective fighting force.